playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 scoreboard objectives add fennifith.animals_spawned dummy
 ```

 This creates an objective named `fennifith.animals_spawned` that is connected to the `dummy` game statistic.
-We'll talk about what that means later on, but this effectively means the scoreboard will only be modified if you set its values yourself.
+We'll talk about other statistics later on, but the `dummy` statistic effectively means the scoreboard will only be modified if you set its values yourself.

+### What is an objective?

+The naming of "objective" and "scoreboard" can be a point of confusion.
+In this article, for simplicity's sake, they can be considered as two names for the same thing, even though they might have slightly different meanings.

+Generally speaking, an "objective" is a relation between a set of scores and a statistic.
+Here, the objective name is `fennifith.animals_spawned` and the statistic is `dummy`.
+The objective contains its scores for each player in the form of a scoreboard.

 ## Scoreboard conventions